Roly67/easy-weightloss-tips/_posts/2018-10-23-heart-healthy-diet.md

 description: Adopt a heart healthy diet to improve your quality of life.
 Avoid processed foods in your diet, and add fresh foods which will boost your energy levels.
 keywords: heart healthy diet,energy level,processed foods
 image: /assets/images/healthy-weight-loss.jpg
+header:
+   teaser: /assets/images/healthy-weight-loss.jpg
 permalink: /heart-healthy-diet.html
-index-snippet: Too many people wait to begin a heart healthy diet when medical concerns arise.
+excerpt: Too many people wait to begin a heart healthy diet when medical concerns arise.
 Heart issues can be a powerful motivator, but instead adopt a healthy lifestyle right now, and avoid the trauma and drama down the road!

 images:
   - url: /assets/images/healthy-weight-loss.jpg